Maxlamenace572/DeadCellsArchipelago/README.md

 ## Contact

 If you encounter any issues or just want to find a community to talk with, you can join us in the [Archipelago discord server](https://discord.gg/archipelago), in the [Dead Cells post](https://discord.com/channels/731205301247803413).

+## Support the Project

+If you enjoy this mod and would like to support my work, you can leave a donation on [Ko-fi](https://ko-fi.com/maxlamenace572).
+Donations are completely optional and are not required to download or use the mod.